 There were 405 patients randomized 2:1 to receive BLINCYTO or investigator-selected SOC chemotherapy.
 Randomization was stratified by age (< 35 years vs. ≥ 35 years of age), prior salvage therapy (yes vs. no), and prior alloHSCT (yes vs. no) as assessed at the time of consent.
-The demographics and baseline characteristics were well-balanced between the two arms (see Table 14).
+The demographics and baseline characteristics were well-balanced between the two arms (see Table 13).

+Table 13.
+Demographics and Baseline Characteristics in TOWER Study